 11th Edition Warhammer 40k Q&A FAQ Reveals Big Changes for 2026

-Instead of making players piece 11th Edition together from blurry screenshots and one guy’s local store Discord, GW dropped a full pre-launch Q&A covering everything from access to rules changes: core rules will be free via the Warhammer 40,000 app (so you don’t need the Armageddon box to play), Deathwatch, Grey Knights, Chaos Daemons, and Imperial Agents are all stay playable, with big changes coming to to aircraft
+Instead of making players piece 11th Edition together from blurry screenshots and one guy’s local store Discord, GW dropped a full pre-launch Q&A covering everything from access to rules changes: core rules will be free via the Warhammer 40,000 app (so you don’t need the Armageddon box to play), Deathwatch, Grey Knights, Chaos Daemons, and Imperial Agents are all still playable, with big changes coming to to aircraft

 Read the full 11th Edition Q&A breakdown here.